-Given this, the paper sets out to address the question: "Why are people confusing methodology with methods?"
-It will do this by outlining both concepts and their differences, use examples to illustrate why the confusion may be occurring and then make suggestions to overcome these issues.
-The purpose of this paper is to remind postgraduate students and ECRs to understand and reflect on the differences of the terms used, and for PhD supervisors to spend time on this important issue in order to support students to effectively defend viva and/or support submission of their papers.
+Given this, the paper addresses the question: "Why are people confusing methodology with methods?"
+It will do this by outlining concepts and their differences, using examples to illustrate why the confusion may occur, and then making suggestions to overcome these issues.
+The purpose of this paper is to remind postgraduate students and ECRs to understand and reflect on the differences in the terms used and for PhD supervisors to spend time on this important issue to support students to effectively defend viva and/or support the submission of their papers.
 This paper first highlights the importance of knowing the difference.

-Methodology versus Method
+Methodology Versus Method

 As noted above, these two words are too often confused.
 Therefore, we shall first outline the concept of methodology.
-The methodology considers how the researcher is going to systematically address the research problem, in other words, it refers to the framework or overall approach to doing the research.
+The methodology considers how the researcher is going to systematically address the research problem.
+In other words, it refers to the framework or overall approach to doing the research.

-Methodology is the broader concept of the two, it (a) is the overall approach to the research and includes a justification of this approach (Denicolo & Becker, 2017); (b) derives from the research philosophy (Dillon & Wals, 2006); and (c) is a way of producing knowledge (Clark et al., 2021).
-The selected methodology is informed by the researchers' world view, their epistemological perspective (Shannon-Baker, 2016).
-A methodology identifies the philosophy of an approach to which the researcher adheres; it considers how new knowledge could be gained (Denicolo & Becker, 2017), and guides and informs the research (Creswell, 1998).
-For example, the methodology might not be necessarily driven by the epistemological perspective (how we know things) but instead come from a pragmatic philosophy where researchers take a mixed-methods approach, one combining qualitative and quantitative methods, namely in-depth interviews or focus group discussions (qualitative) and an online survey (quantitative).
-It is an approach which can be particularly helpful for exploring phenomenon in different amongst differing groups and situations (Younas et al., 2022) and enables us to critically evaluate and select the most appropriate (= useful) methods to address the research question.
-It involves looking at how the research question is defined and assessing what the most appropriate methods will be.
+Methodology is the broader concept of the two; it (a) is the overall approach to the research and includes a justification of this approach (Denicolo & Becker, 2017); (b) derives from the research philosophy (Dillon & Wals, 2006); and (c) is a way of producing knowledge (Clark et al., 2021).
+The selected methodology is informed by the researchers' worldview and epistemological perspective (Shannon-Baker, 2016).
+A methodology identifies the philosophy of an approach the researcher adheres to; it considers how new knowledge could be gained (Denicolo & Becker, 2017) and guides and informs the research (Creswell, 1998).
+However, the methodology might not be necessarily driven by the epistemological perspective (how we know things) but instead come from a pragmatic philosophy where researchers take a mixed-methods approach, combining qualitative and quantitative methods, e.g., in-depth interviews or focus group discussions (qualitative) and an online survey (quantitative).
+This approach can be particularly helpful for exploring phenomena in different groups and situations (Younas et al., 2022).
+It enables us to critically evaluate and select the most appropriate (= useful) methods to address the research question.
+It involves examining the definition of the research question and assessing the most appropriate methods.